TommyMart/Data_Visualisation_API/readme.md

 <img src="DOCS/fetch_a_user.png" alt="Fetch a user" height="70%"/>

 The lists shown in this example can be viewed by clicking on the arrow pointing to the right, this will display any current data the user has created or updated.
+This data could be used on a user homepage to inform them of their recent actions.

 ### Posts

 <img src="DOCS/posts_table.png" alt="Posts PSQL table" width="100%"/>

 - id - Intger created by Postgres per entry, Primary Key, and therefore automatically NOT NULL.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- title - String of alphanumeric characters that must be at least 3 long and NOT NULL.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- content - String of alphanumeric characters less than 400 long.
+- date - Date format automatically populated by the datetime library.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- location - String of alphanumeric characters between 3 and 100 long.
-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- image_url - String in URL format between 5 and 150 characters long.

+Foriegn Keys

-- name - String of alphanumeric characters between 3 and 50 long and NOT NULL.
+- user_id - Integer that references the id column of the users table.
+NOT NULL.

+Relationships

+When a post is deleted the comments and likes of that specific post are deleted too because `cascade="all, delete`.
+There is a relationship between the posts model and the user, comments and likes models, this is so a post can be displayed with information regarding who made the post, and the comments and likes associated with that post.
+A post can have zero to many comments and likes but only one creator (user).
 ```user = db.relationship("User", back_populates="posts")``` <br>
 ```comments = db.relationship("Comment", back_populates="post", cascade="all, delete")``` <br>
 ```likes = db.relationship("Like", back_populates="post", cascade="all, delete")``` <br>